 This post will outline the role relationships play in behaviour support, I will also outline some of the research led practices I have used.
 Before I start I do want to say that I have read studies I do not agree with.
 I also know that a huge number of studies conducted ON Autistic children/adults focus on strategies intended to normalise social behaviours which is a huge ethical issue.
 Fortunately I have had the opportunity to listen to and discuss elements of my practice with actually Autistic academics and practitioners.
 This has greatly shaped my approach and ethos towards behaviour support, I will also admit this has slanted my view of a lot of studies that remove the human element from behaviour and reduce the children to purely objects to study.
 To this end I fully expect some of the approaches in the post and the presentation to be a bit controversial and I am 100% sure that at least some of them will contravene your school (or center's) behaviour policy.

-I would like to thank Lynn McCann for writing this post about developing an effective CPD model.
+Lynn McCann writes this post about developing an effective model for delivering continuing professional development courses.
+She supports a range of schools and other educational organisations with students with additional needs.
 Lynn runs a consultancy business, she is definitely concerned about the outcomes of her support on the children.
 She supplies a lot of free… Continue reading Guest Blog: Developing a CPD model